BLOG / KEEPING FLEAS OFF YOUR PETS AND OUT OF YOUR HOME

 June 16, 2016

-Categories: Common Pests, Health and Safety, Cottage Services, Country Services, Urban Services, Fleas, Infestations
+Categories: Common Pests, Health and Safety, Cottage Services, Country Services, Residential and Urban Services, Fleas, Infestations

 It is every pet owner’s moment of dread: you find your pet constantly scratching itself incessantly.
 You come to the frustrating realization that it must be fleas, but don’t panic!
 While fleas are a nuisance, they are definitely treatable and easy to remove from your home.